kebaldwi/DNAC-TEMPLATES/TUTORIALS/RestAPI.md

 Overall, using Developer Mode on Chrome can be a helpful tool for troubleshooting **REST API** issues and gaining a better understanding of how Cisco Catalyst Center's APIs work.

+> [!CAUTION]
-> **Note:** it's important to note that unpublished APIs are typically not supported by the vendor and are not recommended for use in production environments.
+> it's important to note that unpublished APIs are typically not supported by the vendor and are not recommended for use in production environments.
 Using unpublished APIs can pose a security risk and may result in unexpected behavior or system instability.
 It's always best to stick to the published APIs and follow best practices for API usage to ensure the stability and security of your network infrastructure.

 ## How to get Started?